bsandmann/blocktrust.CredentialWorkflow/docs/Triggers/WalletInteractionTrigger.md

 nav_order: 5
 ---

-# WalletInteractionTrigger Component Documentation
+# WalletInteractionTrigger Documentation

-The `WalletInteractionTrigger` component enables workflows to be triggered by DIDComm v2 messages from digital wallets or other DIDComm-capable applications.
+The `WalletInteractionTrigger` enables workflows to be triggered by DIDComm v2 messages from digital wallets or other DIDComm-capable applications.
 This component allows for secure, decentralized communication between the workflow platform and external systems using the DIDComm protocol.

 ## Features